FlowFuse/website/development/packaging.md

 A Fix release can be made at any time, depending on the best judgement of the engineer making the fix but requires a review by another team member.

 The process for making a release is documented [here](./release.md).

+### Adding NPM packages to Stacks

+As we build more FlowForge specific nodes we will need to add these to the Stacks

+#### Localfs

+Currently bundled packages for the localfs driver need to be added to the [flowforge-nr-launcher](https://github.com/flowforge/flowforge-nr-launcher) `package.json`.
+And path to the node needs to be added to the `nodesDir` array in the `lib/lancher.js` file (arround line 70).
+This will be updated in the next release to be controlled by the [flowforge-driver-localfs](https://github.com/flowforge/flowforge-driver-localfs) project

+#### Docker

+Any nodes or theams should be added to the `package.json` in `node-red-container/` directory of the [docker-compose](https://github.com/flowforge/docker-compose) project

+#### K8s

+Any nodes or theams should be added to the `package.json` in `node-red-container/` directory of the [helm](https://github.com/flowforge/helm) project